SeanLynn97/SeanLynn97.github.io/README.md

 # SD4 Data Visualisation Project
-Sean D3 Project
+Sean Lynn D3 Project

-I chose to do my visualisations on the US Elections, mostly on the last election in 2016, between Donald Trump and Hilary Clinton.
+I chose to do my visualisations on the US Elections, mostly on the last election in 2016, between Donald Trump and Hilary Clinton as there lots of information for a dataset.

-Using the dataset I had I created a d3 map and animation based on the state and county results in 2016.
+Using the dataset I had, I created a d3 map and animations based on the state and county results data in 2016.

 <div class="container">
   <h3>US Elections 2016 Result</h3>